 Eugene is a mental wellbeing specialist with more than 30 years of experience.
 He is the Mental Health Consultancy Lead at AXA Health, providing consultancy to corporate clients.
 A leader in workplace mental wellbeing, counselling and psychological therapy.
 He authors articles, provides training and speaks at conferences and roundtables, a regular media contributor and webinar producer.
 He has a keen interest in digital health solutions and testing mental health and wellbeing Apps.
 He is current Chairperson and Emeritus Member of UK Employee Assistance Professionals Association.

-Ginny Cannon joined The Solicitors’ Charity as chair-elect in 2021.
+Ginny Cannon joined The Solicitors’ Charity and she is the current Chair.
 A retired in-house commercial solicitor, she is a steward of the City of London Solicitors’ Company.
 Chair of the Friends of Moorfields Eye Hospital until 2021, Ginny is also an independent trustee of the Investment Managers’ Charitable Trust.

 Andrew is a Chartered Fellow of The Chartered Institute for Securities & Investment and has over 30 years of investment experience.
 He has held investment management roles at Quilter Goodison, Gerrard Vivian Grey and Laing & Cruickshank (later UBS), At UBS he was Head of Charities Investment.
 He performed a similar role at Psigma Investment Management, now Punter Southall Wealth.
 He has extensive experience as an investment committee chair and finance committee member with a number of charities.
 He is currently a member of the Court of the Worshipful Company of Ironmongers, a trustee of the Masonic Charitable Foundation, the Sir Halley Stewart Trust and the Accountants Charities as well as being the current chair of the Harrow Mission Trust.